Nihasa/psipred-docker-cwl/README.md

 To use the tool, you will need to create a YAML file specifying the input sequence and any other parameters you wish to specify.
 An example YAML file is provided in the `example` directory of this repository.

 The `psipred.cwl` file is the main workflow file that describes the steps of the PSIPRED analysis.
 The `psipred.yaml` file is an example input file that specifies the input sequence and any other options you wish to specify.
+The `psipred.cwl` file includes the docker specification.
+You can also use [Singularity](https://sylabs.io/singularity/) via the cwl-runner option `--singularity`

 The output of the analysis will be written to a directory named `output` in the current working directory.